Scientific Name

 Description

-Hypericum olympicum is a dwarf deciduous subshrub, up to 10 inches (25 cm) tall and up to 12 inches (30 cm) wide, with erect stems crowded with small oval, grey-green leaves.
-The flowers are bright yellow, up to 2 inches (5 cm) wide, in small clusters.
+Hypericum olympicum is a dwarf deciduous subshrub with erect stems crowded with small oval grey-green leaves.
+It grows up to 10 inches (25 cm) tall and up to 12 inches (30 cm) wide.

 How to Grow and Care

-St. John's Wort adapts to both moist and dry soil, and even tolerates occasional flooding.
+St. John's Wort adapts to moist and dry soil and tolerates occasional flooding.
 It also withstands drought but grows best with irrigation during prolonged dry spells.
 You won't find a plant that will thrive in more situations.

 Growing St. John's Wort herb in a location with too much sun can lead to leaf scorch, while too much shade reduces the number of flowers.
 The best location is one with bright morning sunlight and a little shade in the hottest part of the afternoon.